 Because it’s impossible to know when you’ll need urgent care, it’s important to gather all the information you can before you need it.
-We compiled a list of the most frequently asked questions about urgent care and insurance.
+Here is a list of the most frequently asked questions about urgent care and insurance.
 Please note, individual cases may vary.
-However, here is generally what you need to know about urgent care and your health insurance.
+However, this blog will give you a general idea of what you need to know.

 Do All Urgent Care Centers Take Insurance?